Optometry Board of Australia - Optometry Board Members

 Qualifications:

 Renee Slunjski is a therapeutically endorsed optometrist from South Australia.
-She has six years experience in general, independent practice in Adelaide, as well as having worked with remote Indigenous communities in the APY Lands and Pt Augusta.
-She has practiced in the Riverland, Perth, Nepal and at the State University of New York as part of her university placements.
-Currently, Renee is using her clinical knowledge as a product specialist for a retinal imaging company.
+She has experience in general, independent optometry practice in Adelaide, as well as having worked with remote Indigenous communities in the APY Lands and Pt Augusta.
+She also brings industry experience from working in Ophthalmic MedTech, and as a consultant for a digital healthcare firm.

-Renee has a Graduate Certificate in Management, and is working towards completing her Masters in Business Administration.
+Renee also has a Masters of Business Administration.
 Combined with her unique background and commitment to quality eye care, Renee is committed to ensuring safe and equitable care for all Australians.

 Terence Wong is a therapeutically endorsed optometrist based in New South Wales.
 After completing his optometric training at Queensland University of Technology in 2016, he commenced his career in private practice in country Queensland.
 Over the years, he has gained industry experience working in both corporate and independent clinics.